Elhamyali/elhamyali.github.io/README.md

 ### Mapping the impact of health insurance coverage on HIV diagnosis rate in New York City for young adults: Geospatial mapping with QGIS

 In line with New York State's ambitious 2015 Blueprint to end the AIDS epidemic, I explored how health insurance coverage impacts the rate of new HIV diagnoses among young adults in New York City's five boroughs.
 Using QGIS, I geocoded and georeferenced the addresses and zip codes of new HIV diagnoses.
 I aligned this spatial data with U.S. Census data on types of health insurance coverage, creating vector layers to visualize the distribution.
 I then conducted advanced spatial analysis using R to calculate Moran’s I and z-scores, identifying spatial autocorrelations and clusters within the data.
 Contrary to expectations, my analysis found areas with higher insurance coverage also had higher rates of HIV diagnoses.
 Further analysis in R uncovered a strong positive correlation between the number of HIV testing centers and increased HIV diagnosis rates.
-My work revealed a complex relationship between insurance coverage and HIV diagnosis rates, suggesting that increased insurance could be enabling more young adults to seek testing and treatment.
+My work revealed a complex relationship between insurance coverage and HIV diagnosis rates, suggesting that increased insurance could enable more young adults to seek testing and treatment.
 This data-driven insight provides a nuanced understanding of the epidemic, challenging assumptions and informing future public health strategies.

 <img src="images/GIS-poster.jpg?raw=true" />